DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

 To stream the feed or perform spatial detection using the OAK camera, use `roslaunch` with the following three files.
 * `depthai_camera_connect.launch`: Connects to the DepthAI camera.
 If connection is successful, prints a success message to console.
 If connection is unsucessful, an error is raised.
 * `depthai_publish_save_streams.launch`: Streams the live feed from the camera.
 You can choose what to publish from the camera (rgb video, rgb preview, left mono, right mono, disparity map, and depth map) by setting the appropriate boolean parameters.
 Also encodes the live feeds and saves them to files.
 You can choose what to save by setting the appropriate boolean parameters.
 You can also choose to automatically convert the encoded streams to video files.
 * `depthai_spatial_detection.launch`: Runs spatial detection.
-Waits for a enable_model rosservice call to specify what model to activate.
 This requires a valid `.blob` file in `models/` and the path to this `.blob` file should be specified in the `depthai_models.yaml` file.
 For more information about these files, see the code structure outline below.
-This will publish `CVObject` messages to a topic for each class that the model detects, unaltered rgb preview frames that were input to the neural netowrk, and rgb preview frames with bounding boxes, classes, and confidence values overlaid.
+This will publish `CVObject` messages to a topic for each class that the model detects, unaltered rgb preview frames that were input to the neural network, and rgb preview frames with bounding boxes, classes, and confidence values overlaid.
 * `depthai_simulate_detection.launch`: Runs spatial detection on a still image, or on a image stream launched by running `test_images.py` [(see Simulating Image Feeds)](#simulating-image-feeds), on the DepthAI camera.
 Uses the model specified in arguments.
 If a still image is input, a JPEG file will be created that is the original image with detections visualized.
 If an image stream is input, CVObject messages will be published to the topic provided (all classes are published to a single topic), and a live feed of images with detections visualized is also published.

 ### Structure
 `scripts/`
 * `depthai_camera_connect.py`: Connects to the OAK camera and uploads the image pipeline.
 Used by all other DepthAI scripts.
 * `depthai_publish_save_streams.py`: Publishes a preview of the image feed from the OAK camera and saves encoded streams.
 This can be used to verify connection to the camera and to check if there are any issues with the camera feed.
-* `depthai_spatial_detection.py`: Waits for an enable_model rosservice call, and then publishes spatial detections using the model specified in the service call and in depthai_models.yaml.
+* `depthai_spatial_detection.py`: Publishes live spatial detections using a specified model in `depthai_models.yaml`.
-* `depthai_sonar_spatial_detection.py`: Same as `depthai_spatial_detection.py`.
-* `depthai_simulate_detection.launch`: Runs spatial detection on a user-specified DepthAI model using a still image or image feed as input.
+* `depthai_simulate_detection.launch`: Publishes spatial detections using a specified model in `depthai_models.yaml` on a still image or image feed.
 * `camera_hard_reset.py`: Used to reset a POE camera if it is not connecting properly.
 The script creates the topics `/offboard/camera_relay` (for sending commands to the camera relay) and `/offboard/camera_relay_status` (for checking the status of the physical relay).
 Running `rosservice call /enable_camera <true/false>` enables or disables the camera.
 Note: running `camera_hard_reset.py` requires serial.launch to have been run and this may power cycle the camera upon running.
 By default, the camera will be enabled unless the topic `/offboard/camera_relay` is set to `false`.
 See `onboard/catkin_ws/src/offboard_comms/README.md` for more information on the relay service.

 `launch/`
 * `depthai_camera_connext.launch`: Connects to the OAK camera and uploads the image pipeline.
 * `depthai_publish_save_streams.launch`: Runs the image stream publishing and saving script.
 * `depthai_spatial_detection.launch`: Runs the spatial detection script.
-* `depthai_sonar_spatial_detection`: Runs the spatial detection script with sonar.
-* `depthai_spatial_detection.launch`: Runs the simulated spatial detection script.
+* `depthai_simulate_detection.launch`: Runs the simulated spatial detection script.
 * `camera_hard_reset.launch`: Runs the camera hard reset script.

 `models/`
 * `depthai_models.yaml`: contains models for object detection.
 A model is specified by a name, what classes it predicts, and the path to a .blob file, as well as other configuration parameters. `input_size` is [width, height].
 The blob file format is specific to the processors that the OAK cameras use.

 `footage_extraction`
 * Can be used to extract footage from rosbag files.
-See the README file in the footage_extraction directory.
+See the README file in the `footage_extraction` directory.

 # Non-DepthAI Cameras